Reverse Merger Bootcamp l Going Public Attorneys

-Over the last eight years, the Securities and Exchange Commission (“SEC”) and the Financial Industry Regulatory Authority (“FINRA”) have overhauled the rules and regulations applicable to reverse merger transactions.
+Over recent years, the Securities and Exchange Commission (“SEC”) and the Financial Industry Regulatory Authority (“FINRA”) have overhauled the rules and regulations applicable to reverse merger transactions.
 Not only have the SEC and FINRA jumped on the bandwagon to eliminate them, but as will be explained, Depository Trust Company and national securities exchanges have joined in their efforts.
 Among the SEC’s efforts to stem microcap fraud is a campaign to eliminate dormant shell companies to prevent them from being used in reverse merger transactions.

 Its efficacy is demonstrated by what the agency calls operation Shell Expel, which so far has resulted in trading suspensions for more than 1,000 dormant public companies.
 In addition, the SEC has recently identified gatekeepers – securities lawyers, transfer agents, accountants- and shell purveyors as ripe targets for enforcement actions.